Geology and Geophysics

 Entrance may be through majors in geophysics, geology, mathematics, physics, or engineering.
 Students need a background in geology (which can be obtained in graduate school) together with supporting mathematics and physics.

-Many research efforts in this program involve participation in several oceanographic expeditions each year.
+Many research efforts in this program involve participation in oceanographic expeditions.
 Graduate students are encouraged to participate in these voyages as a part of their career training.
 The program is multidisciplinary with cooperating faculty and courses from several other departments including civil engineering, geography, oceanography, and soil sciences.
 The diverse research and teaching interests of the faculty make it possible to tailor graduate degree work to fit the needs and desires of the student.
+Requirements for admission typically include an undergraduate major in geology or one of the other natural sciences, along with basic courses in physics, chemistry, and mathematics.
+Students often study a combination of geology, geophysics, biology, civil engineering, and/or geochemistry, as appropriate for his or her optimum intellectual development.

 Volcanology, Geochemistry, and Petrology.
 UH Manoa is uniquely situated to study all major aspects of volcanic systems.
-Active Hawaiian volcanoes are natural laboratories of intraplate volcanism and hydrothermalism; eroded fossil volcanic systems on the older islands provide windows into deeper volcanic structures; and Hawai'i is at the center of the Pacific "Ring of Fire."
-Our group studies submarine volcanoes with UH Manoa research vessels and remotely monitors volcanoes on Earth and other planets from ground-based and space-borne observatories.
-Faculty of the Volcanology, Geochemistry, and Petrology (VGP) program operate a wide range of modern, well-equipped analytical laboratories that provide data on the chemical composition and physical properties of rocks and minerals.
-The Hawai'i Center for Volcanology is housed at SOEST; it includes scientists from the USGS Hawaiian Volcano Observatory and the Center for the Study of Active Volcanoes at UH-Hilo, facilitating collaborative projects to monitor active volcanoes.
-In addition, VGP covers basic courses in chemistry, optical minerology, petrology, structural geology, and in some cases, geological field methods and remote sensing techniques.
+Active Hawaiian volcanoes are natural laboratories of intraplate volcanism and hydrothermal activity; eroded fossil volcanic systems on other islands provide windows into deeper volcanic structures; and Hawai'i is at the center of the Pacific "Ring of Fire."
+Collectively, the group has active field programs that are global in scope.
+The group studies submarine volcanoes with UH Manoa and other research vessels, and on terrestrial volcanoes around the world, and participates in remote monitoring of volcanoes on Earth and other planets using ground-based and space-borne observatories.
+Faculty of the Volcanology, Geochemistry, and Petrology (VGP) program operate a wide range of modern, well-equipped, state-of-the-art analytical laboratories that provide data on the chemical composition and physical properties of rocks and minerals.
+In addition, VGP covers basic courses in geochemistry, optical mineralogy, petrology, structural geology, volcanology, geological field methods, and remote sensing techniques.

 Typically, an undergraduate major in geology, astronomy, physics, or engineering, along with basic courses in chemistry, physics, and mathematics, would be sufficient for entrance.
-The student should be prepared to commence or continue course work in whatever combination of geology, geophysics, geochemistry, planetary science, spectroscopy, radar science, or remote sensing is appropriate for optimum development in the field.
+The student should be prepared to commence or continue course work in whatever combination of geology, geophysics, geochemistry, planetary science, spectroscopy, radar science, or remote sensing is appropriate for optimum development in the field and to satisfy minimum requirements in the Geology and Geophysics department.

 Please note: This Catalog was prepared to provide information and does not constitute a contract.
 The University reserves the right to change or delete, supplement or otherwise amend at any time and without prior notice the information, requirements and policies contained in this Catalog.